Title 59: All You Need to Know

 - Medical malpractice

 However, even in the above cases, there are strict proof requirements for each type of case that must be met before you can recover compensation.
-An experienced attorney can explain them in more detail.
+Therefore, an experienced attorney can explain them in more detail.

 Pain and Suffering and Title 59